matthias-reis/carda-gatsby/content/articles/2020/10/lotus-interview-en.md

 ---
 date: 2020-10-14T09:01:00.000Z
-slug: lotus-interview-en
 typeName: Interview
 title: Interview With Lotus
 subTitle: Post-Rock From India
 seoTitle: Interview With Lotus – Post-Rock From India
 description: The post-rock band Lotus from Pune, India is aiming to push the envelope of genre-based music.
 The musicians intend to immerse their listeners in cascading waves of rhythmic groove and atmospheric guitars through an ocean of ambient harmonies.
 You can hear the influences of progressive rock, fusion, and electronic/ambient music in their sound.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-10-lotus-interview-l-jpeg-imagine-282828_5a4e3a_1440_1080/640.webp
 copyright: Lotus
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-10-lotus-interview-fb-png-l-jpg-imagine-282828_574a37_1440_754/640.webp